IBM/ibmi-oss-examples/camel/msgq_to_email/README.md

 as well as an SMTP server to use for sending emails.
 The `smtp.username` and `smtp.password` lines can be deleted if your SMTP server doesn't require them.

+You can also opt to remove any properties from this file, and you will be interactively prompted for these values.
+On IBM i, this may require an SSH terminal.

 #### 5. Build and launch
 ```
 mvn install && mvn exec:java